cubing/standards/draft/1/fundamental-cube-terms/index.md

 - with the `+y` direction as up,
 - facing the origin (i.e. the center of the cube).

-This is a somewhat arbitrary convention, but it matches what is widely used by cubers to describe cube rotations.
-Applications are encouraged to use this coordinate system if possible.
+Cubers consistently use this convention to describe cube rotations.
+Applications are encouraged to use a matching coordinate system if possible.

 ## References